Former Kent soccer team owner Dion Earl pleads guilty to 2009 Kirkland rape

-As former Seattle Impact indoor professional soccer team owner Dion Earl pleaded guilty to a decade-old rape Wednesday, his victim listened remotely by speakerphone with disbelief and relief her ordeal was finally over.
+As former Seattle Impact indoor professional soccer team owner Dion Earl pleaded guilty to a decade-old rape Wednesday, his victim listened remotely by speakerphone with disbelief and relief that her ordeal was finally over.

-A onetime massage parlor attendant now in her mid-30s, she described in a subsequent phone interview with The Seattle Times her years of depression and post-traumatic stress after Kirkland police let the case lapse, then closed it.
+A onetime massage-parlor attendant now in her mid-30s, she described in a subsequent phone interview with The Seattle Times her years of depression and post-traumatic stress after Kirkland police let the case lapse, then closed it.
 Only after Earl’s 2017 arrest in Arizona on charges of sexual assault against two women babysitting his children — for which he is now serving a 12-year prison sentence — did police reopen the 2009 case under a different detective, leading to Wednesday’s guilty plea to a reduced charge of third-degree felony rape.

-“It felt like after 11 years of everything I went through, I finally got some resolution,’’ the victim said moments after Earl, 48, extradited from Arizona to face a more severe initial charge of second-degree rape, entered his plea in King County Superior Court.
+“It felt like after 11 years of everything I went through, I finally got some resolution,’’ she said, moments after Earl, 48, extradited from Arizona to face a more severe initial charge of second-degree rape, entered his plea in King County Superior Court.
 “I’ve struggled for years.
 It’s affected every single person in my life.
 It’s affected every relationship.’’

 That’s why, as badly as she wanted her day in court, she realized she’d be better off gaining closure by consenting to the deal between King County prosecutors and Earl, a former Seattle Pacific University standout who had a brief mid-1990s professional career with the Sounders’ outdoor “A-league” team and the indoor Seattle SeaDogs.
 While the rape charge carries a maximum five-year prison term, the plea agreement recommends Earl serve two years, nine months in addition to his Arizona sentence.

 That’s the lowest end of the typical 33-to-43-month range for those with similar prior criminal convictions.
 Sentencing is Oct.
-16, and the judge is not obligated to abide by the deal’s recommended term.
+16, and the judge doesn’t have to abide by the deal’s recommended term.

 The victim, then a single mother raising a young daughter, told police she’d been alone at the massage business on Sept.
 27, 2009, awaiting an off-hours client assigned by her boss and whose identity she did not know.
 She said the man, whom she identified as Earl months later through online soccer photos, arrived and asked her to fondle him by hand, which she did.